AmeryGration/pymimic/docs/source/tutorials/kernels.rst

 Because Numpy and Scipy functions are vectorized they naturally have the required signature.
-It is therefore convenient to construct positive-semidefinite kernels using Numpy and Scipy.
+It is therefore convenient to construct positive-definite kernels using Numpy and Scipy.

 Consider the case of two-dimensional index set :math:`T = \mathbf{R}
-\times \mathbf{R}`, and the positive-semidefinite kernel :math:`k: T
+\times \mathbf{R}`, and the positive-definite kernel :math:`k: T
 \times T \longrightarrow \mathbf{R}` given by

 .. math::